andrewjumanca/tcptools/README.md

 | Microsoft | 23.45.229.117 | 9 | C, A |

 #### Can you identify your ISP from the intermediate server DNS names?
-You can identifyt the Internet Service Provider from the intermediate server DNS names.
+You can identify the Internet Service Provider from the intermediate server DNS names.
 For example, I noticed the phrase "seattle.wa.ibone.comcast.net" several times when pinging various websites.
 This is because comcast provides my internet services for my household (and street for that matter).